Find Trade Colleges

 There are 107 students at International Air and Hospitality Academy in total, 107 are full-time undergraduates.
 The school has a student-to-faculty ratio of 11 to 1.

 Roughly 68% of students at International Air and Hospitality Academy take out loans to pay for college.
 The typical student loan amount is $5,314 a year.
-The school reports a student loan default rate of 2.3% which is much lower than the average rate of 10.8%!
+The student loan default rate of 2.3% means most graduates are not struggling to pay off their loans.

 #14